mpacer/jupytercon2018/config/proposal.md

     - How to set custom keybindings.
     - How to save and manipulate user sessions, *i.e.*, JupyterLab workspaces.
     - How to enable and disable `labextension`s.
-    - What to grok about Jupyterlab's hierarchical semantics for creating defaults (which can be overridden by system adminstrators) and allowing user overrides.
+    - How to reason about Jupyterlab's hierarchical semantics for creating defaults and allowing overrides.

 ## Who is this presentation for?